2D to 3D Conversions.

 Other conversion examples.

-Though William at William3d.com charges $160 per conversion, he clearly takes customer satisfaction seriously.
-One of the pictures I sent him was a severe test, one of my visual illusion drawings of impossibly intermeshed gears.
+William and his staff at William3d.com clearly take customer satisfaction seriously.
+One of the pictures I sent for conversion was a severe test, one of my visual illusion drawings of impossibly intermeshed gears.
 The conversion failed to achieve my desired result, but William could not have known that.
 Even though I didn't ask, he went to the trouble of a doing a second conversion, which came out almost as I intended.
 You can see my own earlier 3D version, done the hard way by hand with a CAD program, on my 3D Illusions page.

-Does a photographer design his own cameras and build them from scratch?
+Does a photographer design the cameras used, and build them from scratch?
 Photographers used to do their own darkroom work, but most used commercial photofinishers.
 Few ever made their own film and sensitized paper (though a few did).

 Did the artist or photographer create the beautiful nature scene he reproduces?
-Did he grow and nurture that beautiful flower?
-Did he arrange those clouds artistically?
-Did he design and build that great piece of architecture in the photograph?
+Did the photographer grow and nurture that beautiful flower?
+Did the photographer arrange those clouds artistically?
+Did the photographer design and build that great piece of architecture in the photograph?
 Did Andy Warhol design that soup can he painted.
-Should he get credit for the painting?
+Should Andy get credit for the painting?
 Did the can label designer get any credit or monetary reward when Andy sold the painting?